Updated Visitation Policy Effective December 15, 2020

 - Wear a mask at all times.

 - Practice social distancing of at least 6 feet.

 - Wash hands before and after visiting patients.

-- Visitors must remain in the patient room or at the bedside throughout their visit except to use the restroom or visit the cafeteria.
+- Remain in the patient room or at the bedside throughout visit except to use the restroom.